Close Menu

 8. Sesame Seeds (Til)

-Sesame seeds are a rich source of iron, calcium, magnesium, and zinc.
+Sesame seeds are a rich source of calcium, iron, magnesium, and zinc.

 They are commonly used in Indian cooking to add flavor, texture, and nutrition to dishes.
 Sprinkle toasted sesame seeds on salads, stir-fries, or cooked vegetables for a crunchy and nutritious garnish.